-There is no cure for Klippel-Trenaunay syndrome.
-Standard treatment for Klippel-Trenaunay syndrome at Mayo Clinic involves helping you to manage your symptoms and preventing complications.
-You and your doctor work together to determine which of the following treatments are most appropriate for you:
+Although there is no cure for Klippel-Trenaunay syndrome, Mayo Clinic experts can help you manage your symptoms and prevent complications.
+You and your doctor can work together to determine which of the following treatments are most appropriate for you:

 - Lifestyle management.
-Orthopedic shoes, antibiotics for infections and wearing compression dressings may improve your health and physical function.
+Orthopedic shoes may improve your health and physical function.

 - Physical therapy.
-Massage and compression may help relieve swelling in your arms or legs (lymphedema) and swelling of the blood vessels.
+Massage, compression and encouraging use of the limb as appropriate may help relieve swelling in your arms or legs (lymphedema) and swelling of the blood vessels.

-- Epiphysiodesis.
+- Epiphysiodesis (ep-ih-fiz-e-OD-uh-sis).
 This is an orthopedic procedure that effectively can stop overgrowth of the lower limb.

 - Embolization.
 This procedure, performed through small catheters placed into the veins or arteries, blocks blood flow to certain blood vessels.